 Thames Water is committed to delivering the mitigation measures identified by the SEA, HRA, WFD, INNS, natural capital and BNG assessments at timepoints appropriate to the timing of option selection within the plan.
-The outcomes of these environmental assessments will help inform the option-level assessments required during later design stages (e.g. Environmental Impact Assessment).
+The proposed mitigation measures and the outcomes of further studies and monitoring set out in Table 8-1 will help inform the project-level assessments required during later design stages (e.g. Environmental Impact Assessment).
+It is recognised that further detailed mitigation and monitoring at the project level will be required and will be developed as the options are taken forward.
+Thames Water will closely engage with Regulators during project development and provide further details at the project level as the mitigation and monitoring plans are developed.